SufyaanKhateeb/chat-app/README.md

 Just visit the link in the description.
 Enter the name.
 Enter a room you want to join and click on "Join".
 Ask whoever you want to chat with to join the same room.

 That's it.
 Chat freely till your heart's content.

+## Extras
+- Valid links will be highlighted.
+- Type "monkeytype" to go to monkeytype.com.
+- Type "typeracer" to go to typeracer.com.
+- Type "$clear" to clear the chat screen.

 ## JS Packages used